 - Add synonyms. (https://blog.expertrec.com/add-synonyms-magento/)

-- Set Redirect URL- ( choose a landing page on enter) (https://blog.expertrec.com/magento-url-redirect/)
+- Set Redirect URL- ( choose a landing page on entering) (https://blog.expertrec.com/magento-url-redirect/)

 - Choose whether to show in search suggestions or not.

-With these magento search settings changes you must be good to go.
-You could also use external magento search extensions from magento connect to improve magento search experience.
-Expertrec’s magento search extension can be found here which will help you improve your search performance.
+With these Magento search settings changes, you must be good to go.
+You could also use external Magento search extensions from Magento connect to improve the Magento search experience.
+Expertrec’s Magento search extension can be found here which will help you improve your search performance.